 Repsol has pledged to reach net-zero emissions by 2050.
 Image: Repsol/ Flickr.

-Repsol has strengthened its commitment to renewable generation with the creation of a joint venture Chile that will develop more than 1.6GW of green energy projects by 2025, comprising two solar facilities and three wind farms.
+Repsol has strengthened its commitment to renewable generation with the creation of a joint venture in Chile that will develop more than 1.6GW of green energy projects by 2025, comprising two solar facilities and three wind farms.

 The energy firm has partnered with Grupo Ibereólica Renovables, with both Spanish companies owning 50% of the new entity.